 B) Starch paste: Prepared by dispersing starch into the water when heated.
 The paste must be translucent rather than transparent.
 On heating, starch hydrolyzed to dextrin & glucose.
 In contrast, transparent paste indicates complete conversion to glucose.

-C) Methylcellulose, Hydroxypropyl methylcellulose (HPMC), Hydroxypropyl cellulose (HPC) [for both alcoholic & aqueous solution], are common binders for direct compression & their aqueous solution is adhesive.
+C) Methylcellulose, Hydroxypropyl methylcellulose (HPMC), and Hydroxypropyl cellulose (HPC) [for both alcoholic & aqueous solutions], are common binders for direct compression & their aqueous solution are adhesive.
 Polyvinyl pyrrolidone (PVP) is adhesive in either aqueous or alcoholic solutions.
 Its concentration used is 0.5- 3%.

 D) Ethylcellulose: is used only with the alcoholic solution.
 Ethylcellulose retard the disintegration & dissolution of drugs.